ACCA Policies and Ethics

 - increase the perceived and real integrity of the ACCA in all its dealings with various agencies and bodies particularly within the sphere of counselling and beyond.

-It is the responsibility of the ACCA Board to avoid wherever possible, identify, declare and manage conflict of interest in accordance with this policy.
+It is the responsibility of the ACCA Board to avoid, wherever possible, identify, declare, and manage conflicts of interest in accordance with this policy.

 Examples of what is or is not Conflict of Interest

 - Using the ACCA name or logo without the knowledge and permission of ACCA to promote an activity or item that is of interest to an individual or another organization is a conflict of interest.